What is Voicemeeter?

 In the Playback Devices Tab lets set the following settings:

-– Voicemeeter Input (VB-Audio Voicemeeter VAIO)
+Default Device – Voicemeeter Input (VB-Audio Voicemeeter VAIO)

 Default Communication Device – Voicemeeter Aux Input (VB-Audio Voicemeeter AUX VAIO) Right-click on Voicemeeter Input (VB-Audio Voicemeeter VAIO) and select Default Device.
 Do the same for the Voicemeeter Aux selection except set it as your Default Communications Device.
 If done correctly it will look like what you see on the Image displayed here.
 This will tell Windows to send our System sounds to the Voicemeeter Input aka Virtual Input 1, and our communication audio to Voicemeeter AUX Input aka Virtual Input 2.